metacpan/metacpan-cpan-extracted/distros/D/Dancer2-Plugin-DoFile/README.md

     For each extension, first the "root" file `file.ext` is tested, then a file that matches `file-METHOD.ext` is tested (where METHOD is the HTTP request method for this request, .ext is the extension).
+Finally `file-ANY.ext` is checked.

 - Iterating up the directory tree

-    If your call to `path/to/file` results in a miss for `path/to/file.do`, DoFile will then test for `path/to.do` and finally `path.do` before moving on to `path/to/file-METHOD.do`
+    If your call to `path/to/file` results in a miss for `path/to/file.ctl`, DoFile will then test for `path/to.ctl` and finally `path.ctl` before moving on to `path/to/file-METHOD.ctl`

     Once DoFile has found one it will not transcend the directory tree any further.
-    Therefore defining `path/to/file.do` and `path/to.do` will not result in both being executed for the URI `path/to/file` - only the first will be executed.
+    Therefore defining `path/to/file.ctl` and `path/to.ctl` will not result in both being executed for the URI `path/to/file` - only the first will be executed.